Background pattern

 Do not take acarbosa if you are pregnant, as there are no data on its safety in pregnant women.

-In the event of pregnancy or suspected pregnancy, you must inform your doctor.
-Additionally, the use of Acarbosa TecniGen is not recommended during lactation.
+In case of pregnancy or suspected pregnancy, you should inform your doctor.
+Similarly, the use of Acarbosa TecniGen is not recommended during breastfeeding.

-No effects on the ability to drive and operate machinery have been described.
+No effects on the ability to drive or use machines have been reported.

-The treatment of diabetes with acarbosa as the only medication (monotherapy) does not produce hypoglycemia (low blood sugar levels) and therefore does not affect the ability to drive or operate machinery.
-However, if you take acarbosa with other medications to treat your diabetes, hypoglycemia (symptoms of low blood sugar levels such as dizziness, confusion, increased sweating, visual disturbances, or difficulty concentrating) may occur and you should exercise extreme caution when driving and operating hazardous machinery.
+Treatment of diabetes with acarbosa as the only medication (monotherapy) does not produce hypoglycemia (low blood sugar) and therefore does not affect the ability to drive or operate machinery.
+However, if you take acarbosa with other medications to treat your diabetes, hypoglycemia (symptoms of low blood sugar such as fainting, confusion, increased sweating, vision changes, or difficulty concentrating) may occur, and you should exercise extreme caution when driving or operating hazardous machinery.

 The recommended dose is 100 mg (1 tablet), 3 times a day.